High-Definition Audio-Video Network Alliance: HAVi

 Eight major consumer electronics manufacturers in 1997 came up with an open standard enabling home entertainment devices to communicate intelligently with each other.
 The HAVi (Home Audio Video Interoperability) standard promised to bring true platform-independent interoperability to consumer devices using high bandwidth IEEE 1394 (FireWire) as the connecting medium.

 The manufactures, namely Grundig, Hitachi, Panasonic, Philips, Sharp, Sony, Thomson and Toshiba along with now over 30 other participants, had formed a non-profit organization called HAVi (Home Audio Video Interoperability) for promoting the development of interoperable consumer products.
 The goal of HAVi organization is to provide a standard open architecture for intelligent audio and video devices to interoperate with each other regardless of manufacturer, operating system, CPU, or programming language used for implementation (HAVi, Inc., 2001a).

 The first beta version of the HAVi standard version 1.0 was published in December 1998, while the final 1.0 version was released in December 1999.
 The current version of the specification is 1.1 (HAVi, Inc., 2001b), and it was published on May 15, 2001.
-Only a few HAVi-capable products were ever sold; none of the founders of the consortium pursuits the standard anymore.
+Only a few HAVi-capable products were ever sold; none of the founders of the consortium pursues the standard anymore.